 A trustee’s role is a responsible one.
-That’s why it’s really important that if you do accept the position of trustee, that you are fully aware of your responsibilities.
-In acting as a Trustee you will need to make sure that you both read and understand the trust deed and the individual needs of the beneficiaries of that trust.
+That’s why it’s really important that if you do accept the position of trustee, you are fully aware of your responsibilities.
+In acting as a Trustee you will need to make sure that you both read and understand the trust deed and that you understand the individual needs of the beneficiaries of that trust.

 In general terms, the main duties are as follows:

 2. Trustees have a duty to act both in the interests of the trust and its beneficiaries.
 That means, for example, that a trustee must not act for their own benefit and should avoid any risk of conflict between their own personal interests and their duty as trustee.

-3. a trustee needs to act with what is a level of skill and care as reasonable in their circumstances.
-And circumstances include any knowledge or expertise the individual trustee has.
-So, for example, a solicitor acting as professional trustee is under a higher duty of care than a non-solicitor would be in the same circumstances
+4. Trustees need to act with a level of skill and care that is reasonable in their circumstances.
+These circumstances include any knowledge or expertise the individual trustee has.
+So, for example, a solicitor acting as professional trustee is under a higher duty of care than a non-solicitor would be in the same circumstances.

 Please note that the basic duties of a trustee are set out in legislation – but an individual trust deed can alter, or add to, those duties.

-Although not necessarily essential, it’s usually a good idea for trustees, especially for those trust with larger assets, to hold annual meetings to review the assets of the trust and need to the beneficiary.
-And it sensible to keep written minutes of any such meeting.
+Although not necessarily essential, it’s usually a good idea for trustees, especially for those trusts with larger or more complex assets, to hold annual meetings to review the assets of the trust and the needs of the beneficiaries.
+It’s always sensible to keep written minutes of any such meeting.

 Why appoint a Professional Trustee?

 In addition to removing or reducing the burden any non-professional trustee is inevitably under, there are a number of really good reasons why you might wish to appoint a professional trustee.
 These include:

 • Providing independent decision-making – which can help to avoid any risk of conflict of interest, especially between beneficiaries.